By using this site, you agree that we may store and access cookies on your device. You can find out more and set your own preferences here.

 Key Stage 4

-Students in Year Nine from 2016 onwards are studying for the Eduqas GCSE in Religious Studies (Route A).
+Students study for the Eduqas GCSE in Religious Studies (Route A).
 This course is examined through three exam papers at the end of Year Eleven.
 The structure of the course is:

 50% - Religious, Philosophical and Ethical Studies in the Modern World (from the perspective of Christianity and Islam).
 This includes the study of the four themes listed below: